deandorton/cucm-call-routing-editor/README.md

 *Note: You should ONLY follow those specific documentation sections.*
 2. Download this repository, either as a ZIP file or by using `git pull`
 3. Create a `data.json` file following the specifications below, or by coping `data-sample.json`
-4. Fill in the `.env` file with appropriate values for your enviornment. *See specifications below*
+4. Create a `.env` file following the specifications below, or by coping `.env-sample`
 5. Run `docker-compose -p cucm-routing-editor up -d`

 ### Enviornment Variables